sdondley/ClimateChangeChat/perl.md

             * nvim-lspconfig aims to simplify the process of building plugins that need a language server
             * will be slower than the built-in language client neovim provides
 * In addition to nvim-lspconfig you will probably want to use other plugins
-    * to try to achieve the "true IDE" experience
+    * to try to achieve a "true IDE" experience
     * plugins for code completion
         * you don't have to use a plugin
             * you can use omnifunc with nvim-lspconfig